pulpdood/react-coding-challenge/README.md

 -   Use TypeScript instead of plain JavaScript for type safety or maybe PropTypes
 -   Use CSS modules and have single CSS file for each of the components
--   I would have made smaller commits or branches
 -   Add a Layout.js file which wraps around the content and includes the header and footer and content in the middle
 -   Maybe putting the port and url of the backend into environment variables
 -   Added query parameters to the backend to allow for custom feed options, e.g. total number of results